PagerDuty Pricing: Is it worth it and what’s the alternative? (2026 Updated)

 Extra costs:

-• Add-ons: Analytics, AIOps, Stakeholder Licenses, Status Pagers, Live Call Routing, advanced integrations, and additional APIs often come with extra fees.
+• Add-ons: Features like Analytics, AIOps, Stakeholder Licenses, Status Pages, Live Call Routing, advanced integrations, and additional APIs often carry extra fees on top of the base plan cost.

 • Annual billing: To get the lowest pricing (listed above), orgs must commit annually.